 Enrolment Policy

-As a school within the Victorian public school sector, our Eppalock Primary School will comply with all government and department enrolment requirements.
+As a school within the Victorian public school sector, Eppalock Primary School will comply with all government and department enrolment requirements.

-Eppalock Primary School will be a school without a zone but with a neighbourhood
+Eppalock Primary School will be a school without a zone but with a neighbourhood and will consider all students who make inquiries from its neighbourhood

-It will take all students who make inquiries from its neighbourhood.
+All students and a family member or a caregiver will be interviewed by the Principal prior to enrolment to ascertain the appropriate year level and learning program.

-All students and a family member or a caregiver will be interviewed by a member of the Principal prior to enrolment to ascertain the appropriate year level and learning program.
+Principal will contact previous schools of all students seeking transfers to discuss the circumstances of the transfer, to seek a transfer note or an immunisation certificate (if enrolling), and to discuss any academic or behavioural matters.
+The principal has the authority to defer admission in order that enquiries of the previous school are carried out in the interests of the student.

 The enrolment policy of the school will take account of all requirements of laws relating to discrimination, equal opportunity, privacy and immunisation.